-- b.
-Approved applicants must immediately notify PDC Staff if they cannot attend or fully participate in any training; and (7-1-21)T - c.
+03. Non-Roster Attorneys.
+Attorneys not on a Roster and their staff are not eligible for PDC training or scholarships but may participate through a partner organization, if applicable.
+(4-6-23)T b.
+Approved applicants must immediately notify PDC Staff if they cannot attend or fully participate in (4-6-23)T c.
 Approved applicants who, without timely notifying PDC Staff, were absent from or failed to fully participate in a previous training, will not get preference and may not be eligible for training and scholarship benefits for the next twelve (12) months.
-(7-1-21)T
+(4-6-23)T